-Together with the stroke, CHD is the other final cause of death in human being.
-The most common underlying cause is the disruption of atherosclerotic plaques in an epicardial coronary artery, which leads to a clotting cascade.
-The plaques are the gradual and unstable collection of lipids, fibrous tissue, and white blood cells (WBC), especially the macrophages in arterial walls in decades of life.
+CHD is the other major cause of death in the human being together with the stroke.
+The most common triggering cause is the disruption of an atherosclerotic plaque in an epicardial coronary artery, which leads to a clotting cascade.
+The plaques are the gradual and unstable collection of lipids, fibrous tissue, and white blood cells (WBC), particularly the macrophages in arterial walls in decades of life.
 Stretching and relaxation of arteries with each heart beat increases mechanical shear stress on atheromas to rupture.
-After the myocardial infarction, a collagen scar tissue takes its place which may also cause life threatening arrhythmias since the scar tissue conducts electrical impulses more slowly.
-The difference in conduction velocity between the injured and uninjured tissue can trigger re-entry or a feedback loop that is believed to be the cause of lethal arrhythmias.
+After the myocardial infarction, a collagen scar tissue takes its place which may also cause life threatening arrhythmias because the scar tissue conducts electrical impulses more slowly.
+The difference in conduction velocity between the injured and uninjured tissues can trigger re-entry or a feedback loop that is believed to be the cause of lethal arrhythmias.
 Ventricular fibrillation is the most serious arrhythmia that is the leading cause of sudden cardiac death.
 It is an extremely fast and chaotic heart rhythm.
 Ventricular tachycardia may also cause sudden cardiac death that usually results in rapid heart rates preventing effective cardiac pumping.
 Cardiac output and BP may fall to dangerous levels which can lead to further coronary ischemia and extension of the infarct.
-This scar tissue may even cause ventricular aneurysm, rupture, and sudden cardiac death.
-Aging, physical inactivity, animal-rich diet, excess fat tissue, emotional stresses, smoking, alcohol, prolonged infections, chronic inflammations, and cancers are important in atherosclerotic plaque formation.
+This scar tissue may even cause ventricular aneurysm and rupture.
+Aging, physical inactivity, animal-rich diet, excess fat tissue, smoking, alcohol, emotional stress, prolonged infection, chronic inflammation, and cancers are important in atherosclerotic plaque formation.
 Moderate physical exercise is associated with a 50% reduced incidence of CHD (43).
-Probably, excess fat tissue may be the most significant cause of CHD since there are nearly 20 kg of excess fat tissue between the lower and upper borders of normal weight, 33 kg between the obesity, 66 kg between the morbid obesity ($BMI \geq 40 \text{ kg/m}^2$), and 81 kg between the super obesity ($BMI \geq 45 \text{ kg/m}^2$) in adults.
-In fact, there is a huge percentage of adults with a heavier fat tissue mass than their organ plus muscle masses that brings a heavy stress both on the heart and brain.
+Probably, excess fat tissue may be the most important cause of CHD since there are nearly 20 kg of excess fat between the lower and upper borders of normal weight, 33 kg between the obesity, 66 kg between the morbid obesity ($BMI \geq 40 \text{ kg/m}^2$), and 81 kg between the super obesity ($BMI \geq 45 \text{ kg/m}^2$) in adults.
+In fact, there is a huge percentage of adults with heavier fat masses than their lean masses that brings a heavy stress both on the heart and brain.